flame-engine/flame/doc/flame/other/debug.md

 `ChildCounterComponent` is a component that renders the number of children of type `T` from a component (`target`) every second.
 So for example:

+So for example, the following will render the number of `SpriteAnimationComponent` that are children of the game `world`:

 ```dart
 add(
   ChildCounterComponent<SpriteAnimationComponent>(